jamespooley/archived-jamespooley.github.io/about.md

 data problems, projects, and products with a strong econometric flavor.
 I like person-level data, latent variables, Box's loop, stochastic processes, Python, R, and functional programming.
 My chief skill is [competence without comprehension](https://www.theatlantic.com/technology/archive/2012/06/-a-perfect-and-beautiful-machine-what-darwins-theory-of-evolution-reveals-about-artificial-intelligence/258829/), but I constantly work on improving the latter without losing sight of the former.

-Away from the computer, I read horror, science, fantasy, and weird fiction.
+Away from the computer, I stream [NTS Radio](https://www.nts.live) and read horror, science, fantasy, and weird fiction.
 I saw [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey while sitting under under the